Noah: The Advent of Grace

 In the history of the generations, Noah fulfills the next spiritual step for mankind.
 Noah performs not only as a man of faith but also faithfully executes his mission.
 God denotes Noah as one who shall receive Grace.

 Divine grace is bestowed and holds a special place above all other attributes.
 Grace means to especially favor.
-Blessing, bounty, forgiveness, and security can all become a part of how God’s grace is bestowed.
+Blessing and bounty, forgiveness and security, can all become a part of how God’s grace is bestowed.
 As we shall see, in all respects Noah was a godly man.
-For those who sow good seeds, Grace is of particular importance.
+For those who practice in the Way and sow good seeds, Grace is of particular importance.

 CORRUPTION OF MAN

 In the story of Noah, man begins by prospering, “And it came to pass, when men began to multiply on the face of the earth, and daughters were born unto them.”
-Verse two then relates the actions of the mysterious sons of God: “That the sons of God* saw the daughters of men that they were fair; and they took them wives of all they chose.”
-The sons of God illustrated in Enoch leave us with the vision of ravaging ‘angels’ or ‘watchers’, leading to an unholy mixing.
+Verse 6.2 then relates the actions of the mysterious sons of God: “That the sons of God* saw the daughters of men that they were fair; and they took them wives of all they chose.”
+The sons of God illustrated in The Book of Enoch leave us with the vision of ravaging ‘angels’ or ‘Watchers’, leading to an unholy mixing.

 *Sons of God=angels God=ha-Elohim=the Creator

-A long slide into spiritual deterioration now works across the lands of Anatolia.
+A long slide into spiritual deterioration now works across the lands of the Palestine region.
 “Giants in the earth” are mentioned in v.
 4. In v.
 5, “wickedness” now abounds.
-The Nephilim are usually associated with angels descending (Watchers).
+The Nephilim are usually associated with angels who descend to earth (Watchers).
 “They were evidently great in size, as well as great in wickedness.
 They were superhuman, abnormal beings; and their destruction was necessary for the preservation of the human race…”*

 *The Companion Bible, Kregel Pub., 1990, apex.
 25.

-The common explanation refers singularly to the physical or human line of Seth, who now begin to marry into the lineage of Cain.
-Mixed marriages of this kind almost always pull the one down, as the godless corrupts the righteous (Gideon’s Doubt), so the sons of God become embroiled.
+[The common explanation for this corruption refers singularly to the physical or human line of Seth, who now begins to marry into the lineage of Cain.
+Mixed marriages of this kind almost always pull the one down, as the godless corrupt the righteous (Gideon’s Doubt), and thus the sons of God become so embroiled.
 This dissolution of righteousness can occur within a few generations.
 The seeds, however, are certain to have been planted generations before.
 Once in force, the corruption blows like wind through a tattered house.
 Societal and religious boundaries are rent asunder.

 Syncretic marriages produce ‘unequal yoking’, godly and pagan.
 This syncretic seed shoves the world into a mixed consciousness.
 Mixing consciousness sometimes enhances the low but always discolors the high.
 The spiritual pathway God has planned now becomes twisted.
 The knowledge and teaching base, the enlightened path to God, will soon become cluttered and conscience-numbed.